Dadaism6/Dadaism6.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello!
-I'm Chenda Duan, `a first-year MS student in Computer Science at UCLA`, previous interning as a `Machine Learning Research Engineer at Kuaishou Technology` this summer.
+I'm Chenda Duan, `a second-year MS student in Computer Science at UCLA`, previous interning as a `Machine Learning Research Engineer` at Kuaishou Technology this summer.
 I recently graduated with a B.S. in Computer Science from UCLA, proudly with a perfect `4.0 GPA`.

 🔍 **Actively Seeking Opportunities**:
 - **PhD opportunities** focusing on Multi-modal Learning (Vision-language), RL or general AIGC.